bikerben33/portfolio/_sources/info-architecture.rst.txt

 Get Started Entry Points
 ************************

+For quarterly software releases at Intel, I worked with our User Expereince team to optimize the experience for developers who were new to the Intel® oneAPI ecosystem of
-For quarterly software releases, we determined where users were coming from and where to guide them for the next step.
+compilers, libraries, and tools.
+We determined where users were coming from and where to guide them for the next step.

 .. image:: images/gs1.png
    :width: 600